ID: PMRREP35761| 183 Pages | 22 Oct 2025 | Format: PDF, Excel, PPT* | Healthcare

 Government bodies are hence implementing extensive vaccination campaigns.
 For instance, Indonesia and the Philippines are improving biosecurity protocols and vaccination coverage to mitigate the spread of avian influenza.
 These efforts are bolstered by the increasing acceptance of vaccines targeting common avian diseases such as Marek's Disease and Newcastle Disease.

-To combat these outbreaks, several countries in Europe are implementing vaccination campaigns.
+To combat these outbreaks, several European countries are implementing vaccination campaigns.
 France, for instance, has initiated its third annual bird flu vaccination campaign, focusing on farm ducks, a strategy that the government says has been effective in controlling outbreaks.
 The Netherlands has also started a pilot program to vaccinate poultry against bird flu, beginning with a laying-hen farm.
 This move aims to pave the way for widespread poultry vaccination in response to the highly pathogenic avian influenza.

 They are using technological developments and regulatory approvals to maintain their market positions.
 In India, companies such as Hester Biosciences and Venky's India have established superior footholds by catering to local poultry health requirements and complying with regional regulations.